aws-samples/virtual-immersion-week-labs/cicd-eks-fargate/README.md

 ## Deploying applications to Amazon EKS and AWS Fargate with a CI/CD pipeline based on AWS CodeBuild.

+### Objective

+The objective of this lab is to show you how to build a simple CI/CD pipeline that deploys containerized applications to Amazon EKS by using AWS CI/CD services such as AWS CodePipeline and AWS CodeBuild.

 ### Before you begin